Glossary definitionBrowse the neighboring terms

 Human-in-the-loop

 A system design where a person must approve, edit, or reject an AI action before it takes effect.
-The human checkpoint is a hard gate: the action does not proceed without explicit sign-off.
+The action does not proceed without explicit human sign-off.

 Builder example

-Builders should use HITL checkpoints wherever a wrong output can damage trust, privacy, money, safety, or reputation.
+Use HITL checkpoints wherever a wrong output can damage trust, privacy, money, safety, or reputation.
 The design cost is real: each checkpoint adds latency and requires a clear interface for the reviewer.
-Placing checkpoints at the right steps, neither too few nor too many, is one of the most consequential design decisions in any AI product.
+Placing checkpoints at the right steps is one of the most consequential design decisions in any AI product.

 An agent drafts a reply to a client using meeting notes and CRM history.